 Lino printing, also known as lino cutting, is a printmaking technique that goes back to the early 20th century.
 It’s an effective method for creating multiple prints of an artistic piece using linoleum.
 Other printmaking techniques, such as etching and lithographs, use a similar technique.

-To start lino printing, you’ll need:
+To start lino printing, you’ll need the following lino tools:

 - A lino block